reshmabidikar/slate/source/includes/_payment-transaction.md

 **Request Body**

-Provides a list of tag definition Ids in JSON format
+A JSON array corresponding to the tag definition IDs to be added.

 **Query Parameters**